MutasimFe/5-six-servo-motors-for-a-robotic-arm/README.md

 # The Main Idea:

-Connect 6 servo motors for evaluation robot arms and every 3 servos control 1 arm.
+Connect 6 servo motors for evaluation robot arms each 3 servos control 1 arm.
 Then set an initial position for the arms and three movements at least for the arms for interaction.

 # Components: